 - Another approach is connecting iPhone to the forensic workstation.
 Install the library libimobiledevice on your workstation, it supports Windows, MAC and Linux up to 10.3 it can be downloaded from the URL http://www.libimobiledevice.org/ installation steps in details are explained here http://krypted.com/mac-os-x/use-libimobiledevice-to-view-ios-logs/

 - Regardless of Phone is locked or unlocked; some information can be gathered about connected iDevice using command ideviceinfo as shown in below screenshot.

-As seen in above figure, we could extract following listed important information about iDevice
+As seen in the above figure, we could extract the following listed important information about iDevice